garnajee/home-server/README.md

 To do this you will need to modify as your needs the [JellyHookAPI/jellyhookapi.py](JellyHookAPI/jellyhookapi.py) file.

-Then, add the [Handlebars template](webhooks/jellyfin/global-item.handlebars) in Jellyfin > Plugin > Webhook.
+Then, add the [Handlebars template](webhooks/jellyfin/global-item.handlebars) in Jellyfin > Plugin > Webhook > "Generic Form Destination".

 And finally, build and run the docker image.